-Abstract: For a set of dependent random variables, and without using stationary or strong mixing assumptions, we derive the asymptotic independence between their sums and maxima.
-Then, we apply this result to high-dimensional testing problems.
-Here, we combine the sum-type and max-type tests, and propose a novel test procedure for the one-sample mean test, two-sample mean test and regression coefficient test in a high-dimensional setting.
-Based on the asymptotic independence between the sums and maxima, we establish the asymptotic distributions of the test statistics.
-Simulation studies show that our proposed tests perform well regardless of the sparsity of the data.
-Examples based on real data are also presented to demonstrate the advantages of our proposed methods.
+Abstract: For a set of dependent random variables, without stationary or the strong mixing assumptions, we derive the asymptotic independence between their sums and maxima.
+Then we apply this result to high-dimensional testing problems, where we combine the sum-type and max-type tests and propose a novel test procedure for the one-sample mean test, the two-sample mean test and the regression coefficient test in high-dimensional setting.
+Based on the asymptotic independence between sums and maxima, the asymptotic distributions of test statistics are established.
+Simulation studies show that our proposed tests have good performance regardless of data being sparse or not.
+Examples on real data are also presented to demonstrate the advantages of our proposed methods.